martinkors/ijvm-vim/README.md

 Syntax highlighting for the ijvm language.

+The file extension for ijvm files is `.j`

 ## Installation - with Vundle

 Open Vim and run thge command `:PluginInstall 'martinkors/ijvm-vim'` and then add the plugin to your *vimrc* by adding the line `Plugin 'martinkors/ijvm-vim'`.